tethysplatform/tethys/docs/tutorials/google_earth_engine/vis_gee_layers.rst

 **Last Updated:** November 2019

-In this tutorial we will load the GEE dataset the user has selected into the map view.
+In this tutorial you will load the GEE dataset the user has selected into the map view.
 The following topics will be reviewed in this tutorial:

 * Tethys MapView Gizmo JavaScript API
 * JQuery AJAX Calls